- Neonatal Intensive Care

 - £23,023 - £29,608 per annum pro rata

 - 08/01/2019 23:59

 Please note that if you apply for a position with this Trust, you may be contacted via Trac or via email.
 This includes invites for job interviews.
 We therefore recommend that you regularly check your Trac Account and email accounts.

 Please note that this job advert will close as soon as sufficient applications have been received.
 So if you are interested, please apply for this vacancy as soon as you can.

 Staff Nurse required to work within the Neonatal Intensive Care department at one of the UK’s largest NHS Hospital Trusts.
 The Neonatal Intensive Care Unit at Southmead Hospital is a well-established Level 3 unit providing a centre of excellence for babies requiring medical and neurological assessment and treatment.
 We have 34 cots, comprising of 8 ITU, 8 HDU and 18 SC, with an additional 10 cots on our Transitional Care Ward.
 As a regional referral centre, we take patients from 23 week gestation and sick babies from our Network and further afield.
 We are looking for flexible, innovative and highly motivated nurses to join our dynamic service.
-You will be based in the Women and Children’s Health division within Southmead Hospital, North Bristol, Band 5, up to £28k, dependent on experience.
+You will be based in the Women and Children’s Health division within Southmead Hospital, North Bristol.

 WHY APPLY? : This Staff Nurse role offers a fantastic opportunity to take a role with:

 • Focus on high quality care- The MBRRACE document identifies the unit as among the best tertiary centres in the country for the outcomes of extremely premature infants